 There has been controversy regarding the use and promotion of Agave Syrup as a health food.
 Agave Nectar - The high fructose health fraud, an article written by Rami Nagel and Beware of the Agave Nectar Health Food Hype by Dr Mercola are the sources of the confusion.
 Both Authors have presented some valid information regarding conventionally grown and processed Blue Webber Agave.
 However, the information presented is not an accurate representation of Loving Earth's Agave products.

-Our Agave is a Wild Maguey (Salmiana Variety).
+Our wild agave is a Wild Maguey (Salmiana Variety).
 It is wild crafted, certified organic and organically processed at low temperature.
-Loving Earth works closely with the Indigenous association of Ixmiquilpan.
-We have met our growers in person and seen their operation.
-Our growers do not produce tequila they run a small-scale operation producing only Agave Syrup.
+We source it from it from Loving Earth who work closely with the Indigenous association of Ixmiquilpan.
+They have met the growers in person and seen their operation.
+These growers do not produce tequila they run a small-scale operation producing only Agave Syrup.
 Our agave is raw - it is vacuum evaporated at 45 degrees and a certified organic, vegan enzyme is used to break down the sugars.
 It contains 70-75% fructose unlike the Blue Webber variety, which can have fructose levels as high as 90%.
 The vacuum evaporator is shown in the photo alongside.

 Minimally processed agave provides vitamins, minerals and enzymes that are not found in other processed sweeteners.